Craving for a glass of chilled pomegranate juice?

 Sweet Pomegranates

-This variety has yellowish skin, and its seeds are a very light red.
+This variety has yellowish skin, and its seeds exhibit a delicate shade of light red.

 Wonderful Pomegranate